World rings in the new year amid wildfires, protests

 “Is Sydney seriously still getting fireworks tonight when half our country is on fire,” Twitter user @swiftyshaz13 said.

-In Hong Kong, rocked by months of sometimes violent demonstrations, protesters were urged to wear masks at a rally called “Don’t forget 2019 - Persist in 2020” on Tuesday evening, according to social media posts.
+In Hong Kong, rocked by months of sometimes violent pro-democracy demonstrations, protesters were urged to wear masks at a rally on Tuesday evening called “Don’t forget 2019 - Persist in 2020”, according to social media posts.

-“My new year wish is this movement can end soon but not because we lost the fight, because we win the fight,” said 40-year-old clerk Kong, who joined a small lunchtime protest in the central financial district and gave only her last name.
+A “Symphony of Lights” was planned instead of the firework display, involving projections on the city’s tallest skyscrapers after a countdown to midnight.

+“This year there are no fireworks, but there will probably be teargas somewhere,” said 25-year-old IT worker Sam.
+“For us it’s not really New Year’s Eve.
+We have to resist every day.”

 Authorities have deployed 6,000 police officers and Chief Executive Carrie Lam appealed for calm and reconciliation in her New Year’s Eve video message.